How To Dry Clothes Indoors Sustainably

 stylish laundry room with washing machine and clothes horse.

-What I’ve found is that if you pop your clothes horse in a small room, you can run the dehumidifier and not only does it tackle condensation, but it helps clothes to dry faster too.
-It’s nowhere near as energy-intensive as the tumble dryer, so doesn’t cost much to run either.
+We’ve got one, and what I’ve found is that if you pop your clothes horse in a small room, you can run the dehumidifier and not only does it tackle condensation, but it helps clothes to dry much faster too.
+It’s nowhere near as energy-intensive as the tumble dryer, so it doesn’t cost much to run either.
 I love our dehumidifier and wouldn’t be without it!

 Hang Your Clothes Properly